ingted/lagom-dotnet/README.md

 # lagom-dotnet

-This is a .NET core port of Lightbend's Lagom framework using Akka.NET.
+This is a **work in progress** .NET core port of Lightbend's Lagom framework using Akka.NET.

 ## CI/CD